What Items Are Allowed in a Dumpster?

-To see what is allowed in a dumpster, select the container type below or give our team a call at 855-378-9829.
+If you have questions about accepted items in your area, select the container type below or give our team a call at 855-378-9829.

 What Can Go in a Roll Off Dumpster?

-You can throw most types of household junk, construction and remodeling debris in a roll off dumpster.
+You can throw most household junk, construction and remodeling debris in a roll off dumpster.
 However, in some areas, not all items are allowed in the same container because they are sent to separate landfills, transfer stations or recycling facilities.
-This table shows you what materials are generally accepted and what type of roll off you should rent to toss them.
+Our table shows you what materials are generally accepted and what type of roll off you should rent to toss them.

 Boxes of junk, tables, chairs, bookshelves, desks, flooring materials, pots and pans and toys.